Reported Cases of Peter DeFilippis & Associates

 • CITYLAW March/April 1998 Current Development: City Tort Special Relationship “CCNY CONCERT DEATHS GO TO JURY” 4 City L. 45.
 Nine people suffocated to death when an overfilled crowd stampeded into the lobby of CCNY’s Nat Holman Gymnasium during a celebrity basketball game and rap music concert.
 The City was found to be potentially liable due to the NYCPD’s conduct in failing to control the situation.

 • Ramirez v.
 New York City Housing Authority, 249 A.D.2d 88, 671 N.Y.S.2d 456, 1998 N.Y.
 Slip Op.
 03347, N.Y.A.D.
 1 Dept., April 14, 1998 (NO. 186).
-Personal injury action wherein our client was injured when a defective incinerator chute hopper door slammed shut on her right hand causing fractures requiring surgery and resulting in permanent disabilities.
-A favorable ruling for Plaintiff was upheld on appeal, which was argued by our Firm.
+In a personal injury case, our client sustained serious injuries when a defective incinerator chute hopper door slammed shut on her right hand, causing fractures that required surgery and leading to permanent disabilities.
+Our firm successfully argued for a favorable ruling for the Plaintiff, which was upheld on appeal.

 • CITYLAW “CCNY Liable in Concert Stampede” (5 City L.20 January 1999).
 Wrongful death case wherein CCNY was found liable for the deaths of nine people and injuries to another twenty-nine people at an improperly organized, supervised and oversold celebrity basketball game and concert.
 The court found CCNY fifty percent liable since it only had five security guards on site and negligently failed to follow its own procedures on crowd estimates, ticket sales, and entrance procedures.
 Although the court only hears claims against the State, Judge Benza ruled that Puff Daddy & Heavy D’s security was also fifty percent at fault.